sohan2706/GfG-Hackathon-Sohan-Bhattacharjya/README.md

 # GfG-Hackathon-Sohan-Bhattacharjya
-This contain the code for the hackathon as well the submission csv file
+This repository contains the code for the hackathon as well the submission csv file

 Task: Prediction of 2 labels i.e whether xyz_vaccine and seasonal_vaccine was taken the people using the given features